Risperidone is an atypical antipsychotic that also comes as an oral tablet under the brand name Risperdal.

 In the Risperdal lawsuits, plaintiffs claim that taking the drug in hopes of treating their mental disorder symptoms instead led to gynecomastia or male breast development.

-Aside from this side effect, however, risperidone is also associated with several other serious side effects, including:
+Aside from this side effect, however, risperidone can also potentially cause several other serious side effects, including:

 - extrapyramidal symptoms, which are drug-induced movement disorders that may include akathisia (restlessness), dystonia (muscle contractions and spasms), and parkinsonism (movement problems)